 This date is in the diary of a whole host of connoisseurs, enthusiasts, and tourists, who travel to Valle dei Laghi from all over Italy, united by their passion for this timeless spirit and their desire to learn all about it in a carefree atmosphere.

-The theatre company will put on seven shows over five days.
+The theatre company will put on seven shows over four days.
 This year, attendees will be divided into five groups of 50 people.
 Each participant will be given a set of headphones and will be accompanied by the voice of the iconic narrator Patrizio Roversi.
 Each group will tour the village’s five historic distilleries, which will act as the setting for a five-act performance.

 The show is suitable for adult audiences.